 Although lifestyle changes and a proper diet may have a positive effect on decreasing symptoms, a board-certified dermatologist is the best path for finding consistent relief.

-If you would like to learn more about acne and rosacea treatments in Plainfield and Burr Ridge, please contact Dr. Dabade to schedule a consultation today!
+If you would like to learn more about acne and rosacea treatments in Plainfield and Burr Ridge at Burt & Will Plastic Surgery and Dermatology, please contact Dr. Dabade to schedule a consultation today!

 Rosacea Facts: Risk Factors, Symptoms, and Types

 While rosacea tends to be more common in those of Celtic and Northern European descent, no specific causative gene has been found.
 Science suggests that the immune system in patients with rosacea produces too much inflammation in the skin in response to normal environmental conditions – such as mild irritation of the skin, normal sun exposure or regular microorganisms that usually live on the skin unnoticed.
 Additionally, ingested items that cause the skin to feel warm and flush – such as alcohol, caffeine, or spicy foods, can trigger a flare.
 That said, the root cause of this skin condition is not completely understood.

 The most common features are a constant “pinkish-ness” of the cheeks, with occasional bright red flushing.
 Approximately 14 million Americans deal with this condition, making it exceedingly common, but also easily treatable with help from a qualified specialist.
 There is more than one type of rosacea, including:

 - Erythematotelangiectatic rosacea: visible blood vessels, flushing, and facial redness